 At a minimum, the collaborative team consists of the two spouses and their two collaborative attorneys.
 The parties may also choose to utilize other professionals as needed, such as mental health professionals, child specialists, financial experts, etc. The parties and the attorneys work together with these professionals as a team to amicably create a settlement […]

-Congratulations, Divorce Magazine on your 10th Anniversary!
-Here are some words of thanks and notes of appreciation from readers and advertisers on this special day!
+Divorce Magazine has reached it’s 10th anniversary.
+Here are some notes of thanks from readers and advertisers on this special day!

 Read how data from the US Census Bureau shows divorce rates across the country, where states who have a ban on same-sex marriage have higher divorce rates, and the Northeastern states have the lowest.